alpernebbi/depthcharge-tools/README.rst

 boards need to either replace the firmware or work their system into `the format depthcharge expects`_.
 These tools are about the latter.

-Right now these are developed on and tested with only one arm64 board, but everything will attempt to work on other boards based on my best guesses.
-Support for `x86 boards`_ is very limited at a fundamental level due to a lack of understanding on my part.
+Right now these are developed on and tested with only a few boards, but everything will attempt to work on other boards based on my best guesses.

 .. _depthcharge: https://chromium.googlesource.com/chromiumos/platform/depthcharge
 .. _the format depthcharge expects: https://www.chromium.org/chromium-os/chromiumos-design-docs/disk-format#TOC-Google-Chrome-OS-devices